 Advantages of Electrochemical Detection (EC, ECD)

-- Allows for specific compound detection by choosing the appropriate analytical conditions for each analyte.
+- It allows for specific compound detection.
+Choosing the appropriate analytical conditions for each analyte.

-- Highly sensitive with the capability of detecting in attomole (=fg) range.
+- High sensitivity with the capability of detecting in attomole (=fg) range.

 - Recommended for preparatory electrolysis